 Too often, customers buy items on a clearance sale or another type of sale that doesn’t allow returns.
 If the item is defective or doesn’t fit, you are left to bear the cost and will have to keep the item.
 Make sure that all items are returnable before you swipe your credit card.

 8. Unsubscribe from retail emails

 If you are tempted by the emails filtering into your daily inbox, it is time to unsubscribe from the mailing list of your favorite retail stores.
 Yes, you will miss out on some of the best deals, like saving 40% on that leather belt, but you will save 100% of your money if you do not know about the sale in the first place.
 Avoiding daily temptations will decrease the amount of money leaving your checking account.

 9. Read the online reviews

 Scrolling through the reviews of customers who have bought the item before you can save you a ton of money.
 You should always read the reviews of an item online, but especially if you are unsure if it lives up to its expectations.
-The product reviews can determine if customers are satisfied, upset, or indifferent about their purchase.
+Product reviews on third party websites or social media can determine if customers are satisfied, upset, or indifferent about their purchase.

 10. Remind yourself of your financial goals

 Although it can be fun to impulse shop, most of the time you will look back on the situation and wish you thought about your future financial situation.
 When you wait to buy an item, you can calculate it into your budget.
-That way, you won’t be thrown off track with your finances.
 Giving yourself an adequate time frame to think about the purchases will help you save money in college.
 The bottom line is that in order to achieve your financial goals of graduating from college debt-free, going on a dream vacation to Venice, or owning a sports car, you will need to make some spending sacrifices now.

 👛After you've learned the impulse buying basics, read 6 Things Not to Buy with a Student Credit Card.